Controlled manipulation of solitons in a recirculating fiber loop using external potentials: Conclusion

 In summary, we have experimentally realized the spatiotemporal manipulation of NLS solitons within a recirculating optical fiber loop.
 The implementation of intra-loop synchronous phase modulation enables the generation of an effective external potential acting on the trajectories of solitons.
 We take advantage of the capacity to arbitrary shape the potential landscape in both space and time to demonstrate various control scenarios including periodic oscillation, temporal reflection and parametric excitation.
 In all cases, the solitons showcase particle-like behaviors with trajectories akin to that of classical particles.
 In the situation where two solitons collide repeatedly within a trapping potential, the collective motion of the system is also accurately described by a simplified Hamiltonian model treating solitons as interacting particles.
 Precise design of the initial wavefield and external potential reveals the predicted onset of chaotic motion when more than two solitons are interacting.

-The photonic platform presented here benefits from a high degree of configurability --- both in the design of the initial field and the potential landscape --- in addition to truly single-shot operation, which makes it readily compatible for more advanced manipulation of optical wavefields.
-In particular, it constitutes a promising approach towards shaping of the inverse scattering transform (IST) ``nonlinear'' spectrum of complex multi-soliton waveforms with possible implications for nonlinear ``eigenvalue'' telecommunications \cite{turitsyn_nonlinear_2017, mucci_manipulation_2024}.
+The photonic platform presented here benefits from a high degree of configurability in addition to truly single-shot operation, which makes it readily compatible for more advanced manipulation of optical wavefields.
+In particular, it constitutes a promising approach towards shaping of the inverse scattering transform (IST) ``nonlinear'' spectrum of complex multi-soliton waveforms with possible implications for nonlinear ``eigenvalue'' telecommunications \cite{turitsyn_nonlinear_2017, mucci_manipulation_2025}.

-The weak breaking of integrability provided by an external potential offers a possible route towards the observation of thermalization of soliton gases, i.e. large random ensembles of solitons \cite{suret_soliton_2024}.
-In this sense, our system proves highly valuable for testing and refining the predictions of the recent theoretical framework of generalized hydrodynamics (hydrodynamics of many-body integrable systems), which, to date, has been almost exclusively focused on quantum systems (\cite{doyon_generalized_2025} and references therein, \cite{bastianello_observation_2025}).